This post was originally published on October 2, 2019, and updated most recently on May 18, 2021.

 Before they start

 Welcoming a new team member begins from the minute they accept the job offer.
-They won’t be there in person yet, but you can make them feel like they’re part of the team before they even step through the door.
+You can make them feel like they’re part of the team before they even step through the door.

 1. Send them something nice